juliahormuth/juliahormuth/README.md

 #### I'm a software developer focused on backend development. :computer:

+I'm currently learning and developing with Java and Spring Boot.

 I have worked with some technologies from NodeJs ecosystems, Typescript, NestJs, microservices and more.

-I'm also curious about technologies like Spring Boot and also mobile development.

 Gamer, language student and calisthenics practitioner on my free time. :books: :video_game: